Amazon raises overtime pay for warehouse workers

 "When our turn for masks comes, our first priority will be getting them in the hands of our employees and partners working to get essential products to people," he said.

-Amazon on Thursday reported its first warehouse employee in the US tested positive for the virus, forcing the company to temporarily shutter the facility in New York.
+Amazon on Thursday reported that its first warehouse employee in the United States tested positive for the virus, forcing the company to temporarily shutter the facility in New York.

-Online retailers and grocery stores are trying to capture rising demand as more Americans are ordered to stay at home to reduce the spread of the outbreak.

-Rival retailer Walmart said on Thursday it plans to hire 150,000 hourly associates in the US and announced US$550 million in cash bonuses to reward workers.
+Rival retailer Walmart Inc said on Thursday that it plans to hire 150,000 hourly associates in the US and announced US$550 million in cash bonuses to reward workers.

-The highly contagious coronavirus has infected more than 274,800 people across the world and led to more than 11,300 deaths globally, forcing governments across the world to issue mass lockdowns of people in an attempt to slow the spread of the virus.
+The highly contagious Covid-19 has infected more than 267,000 people across the world and led to more than 11,200 deaths globally, forcing governments across the world to issue mass lockdowns of people in an attempt to slow the spread of the virus.
+REUTERS